UstinAna/pdf-convert-to-doc-of-images/README.md

 #### Getting Started

-To get started with this project, ensure you have Python 3 installed on your system.
+To get started, make sure you have Python 3 installed on your system.
 Then, follow the installation instructions below to set up the required dependencies.

 #### Installation